Barely Random Algorithms and Collective Metrical Task Systems: Discussion, lower-bound and open directions

-The idea of \cite{borodin1992optimal} is to define an randomized algorithm that incurs a cost of at most $2H_n$ in a given phase, and which is thus $2H_n$-competitive.
-In a given phase $r$, the strategy consists in assigning $\bx(t)$ to be the uniform probability distribution over the states in $\{\rho \in \Xcal : \sum_{t_r \leq \tau \leq t}c_\rho(\tau)<1\}$, which are the non-saturated states.
+The idea of \cite{borodin1992optimal} is to define a randomized algorithm that incurs a cost of at most $2H_n$ in each phase, and which is thus $2H_n$-competitive.
+In a given phase $i$, for any $t\in[t_i,t_{i+1})$, the strategy consists in assigning $\bx(t)$ to be the uniform probability distribution over the states in $\{\rho \in \Xcal : \sum_{t_i \leq \tau \leq t}c_\rho(\tau)\leq 1\}$, which are the non-saturated states.
 This strategy suffers a movement cost of at most $1+1/n+1/(n-1)\dots +1/2 =H_n$, where $H_n$ denotes the $n$-th harmonic number.
-Also, the service cost of this strategy is at most equal to its movement cost (this follows from its monotony), so it is $2H_n$-competitive.
-However, it is not $n$-barely fractional, because it takes values in $\{1/n, 1/(n-1),\dots, 1\}$ which are not all multiples of $1/n$.
+Note that the service cost of this strategy is less or equal to its movement cost, so it is $2H_n$-competitive.
+Ufortunately, the strategy is not $n$-barely fractional, because it takes values in $\{1/n, 1/(n-1),\dots, 1\}$ which are not all multiples of $1/n$.

-Instead, we consider a straightforward discretization of this strategy, which does not suffers from the caveat described in the introduction of Section \ref{sec:main}, thanks to the monotony of the initial strategy (note that this monotony is very specific to the uniform metric space, and to the decomposition in phases).
-This discretization is in fact an application of the analysis of the `game of balls and urns' which was used to design a collective tree exploration algorithm in \cite{cosson2023efficient}.
+We consider a simple discretization of this strategy, which does not suffer from the caveat described in Section \ref{sec:main}.
+This descritization relies on the decomposition in phases which is specific to the uniform metric space.
+It can be seen as an application of the analysis of the `game of balls and urns' which was used to design a collective tree exploration algorithm in \cite{cosson2023efficient}.
 We recall the definition of the game.
-The game starts with $n$ balls each located in one of $n$ urns.
-In discrete rounds, an adversary picks an urn which contains a ball and the player has to move one ball in that urn to any other urn.
+The game starts with $n$ balls, each located in one of $n$ urns.
+In discrete rounds, an adversary picks an urn that contains a ball and the player has to move one ball in that urn to any other urn.
 The game ends when all urns have been chosen at least once by the adversary, and the cost of the player is the number of rounds before the end of the game, re-normalized by $1/n$.
-The simple strategy for the player that simply consists in relocating selected balls to the least loaded urn is known to induce a cost of at most $\ln(n)+3 \leq H_n+3$.
-This models the movement cost a corresponding $n$-barely fractional strategy in a given phase (in which each ball represent a probability mass of $1/n$ and each urn represents a point of the metric space).
+The simple strategy for the player that consists of relocating selected balls to the least loaded urn is known to induce a cost of at most $\ln(n)+3 \leq H_n+3$.
+Observe that this game models exactly the movement cost a corresponding $n$-barely fractional strategy in a given phase (where each ball represents a probability mass of $1/n$ and each urn represents a point of the uniform metric space).
 Also, since the service cost is (again) bounded by the movement cost in a given phase, the strategy is $2H_n+6$-competitive. \end{proof}